mehrashiv/vitepress/vitepress/ztawiredSSO.md

 ### Q. Once the device succeeds SSO, what segment will it be on?
 A. Once the device is authenticated, it will be moved from the pre-auth segment to the post-auth segment defined during Wired SSO setup

-Q. What is the priority MAB rules?
+Q. What is the priority for MAB rules?
 A. When a device is plugged in to a wired port, it will be evaluated in the following rule priority:
 1. Exact MAC address match
 2. Fingerprint match (e.g. Polycom VVX 300)
 3. OUI address match
 4. ALL / Wired Guest / Wired SSO
 >[!Note]
 >ALL and pre-auth rules are mutually exclusive.
-Only one of them can be configured
+Once pre-ath is configred all devices that dont matach any rule will be in the pre-auth segment

+### Q. If the laptop is returned by the user to IT, can we ensure it cannot access the network?
+A. The IT admin will have to Force SSO for this particular device from the Nile Portal.
+If the user leaves the company and they are disabled in the IDP, then this device will be automatically be removed from the users profile

+### Q. As an admin how can I know if a device is approved by SSO or self registration or admin?
+A. In the MAB table a column called Approver will identify how the device has been approved.
+The following options will be available:
+1. Admin
+2. Help Desk
+3. OUI Rule
+4. Fingerprint Rule
+5. All Rule (if Wired SSO or Wired Guest is not being used)
+6. SSO
+7. Wired Guest <sup>(Future)</sup>